View this page in:

-The 2012 “Our Mobile Planet” research shows that the mobile movement is a global one.
-In fact, it’s increasingly the central way people connect, stay informed, keep entertained, shop and navigate.
+The mobile movement is a global one—and it’s increasingly the central way people connect, stay informed, keep entertained, shop and navigate.
 According to PwC’s 6th Annual Global Digital IQ Survey, mobile apps and technologies are a strategic priority for businesses over the next 3 - 5 years.

 - Begin in an area where there is a viable business case.
 The outcome of your first step into mobile should be something you can measure.
 Whether it’s improved efficiency, revenue or customer satisfaction you need to be able to assess the impact mobile has.

 - Start small.
 Use the innovation and experiment to your advantage and recognize that a move into mobile is a rapid, iterative process.
 Perform multiple experiments to help you decide whether or not it will help you drive value.